modio/modio-docs/public/en-us/platforms/console/switch.md

 ## Consent

 If you choose to use *Nintendo Network ID* authentication, it is a requirement from Nintendo that consent is collected before a user is authenticated for the first time.
 So when a user clicks the “UGC” button in-game, you must display an acceptance dialog similar to the one explained in the [Terms & User Consent](/terms) guide.

+## Moderation & Reporting

+On the Nintendo Switch, only UGC that follows the rules you have agreed with the first party should be made available to download and play.
+Our [moderation tools and web dashboard](/moderation) allow you to control this process and manage the types of UGC available without any additional development required.
+See [curation rules](/moderation/manual-curation#curation-rules) for how you can control what goes live.

+Another requirement, is that users can report UGC, and those reports must be actioned as appropiate.
+Our plugins have a process for reporting UGC built in.
+See [reporting](/moderation/community-reports) for details of how mod.io aggregates community reports so they can be easily managed.

 ## Networking & storage